-CCH II, LLC ("CCH II") is a broadband communications company operating in the United States, with approximately 6.22 million customers at December 31, 2004.
-CCH II was formed in March 2003 and is a wholly owned subsidiary of CCH I, LLC ("CCH I").
-CCH I is a wholly owned subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
-Charter Holdings is a wholly owned subsidiary of Charter Communications Holding Company, LLC ("Charter Holdco"), which is a subsidiary of Charter Communications, Inc. ("Charter").
+Charter Communications Holdings, LLC ("Charter Holdings") is a broadband communications company operating in the United States, with approximately 6.22 million customers at December 31, 2004.
+Charter Communications Holdings Capital Corporation ("Charter Capital") is a wholly-owned subsidiary of Charter Holdings and was formed and exists solely as a co-issuer of the public debt issued with Charter Holdings.
 Through our broadband network of coaxial and fiber optic cable, we offer our customers traditional cable video programming (analog and digital, which we refer to as "video" service), high-speed cable Internet access (which we refer to as "high-speed data service"), advanced broadband cable services (such as video on demand ("VOD"), high definition television service and interactive television) and, in some of our markets, we offer telephone service (which we refer to as "telephony").
+See "Business - Products and Services" for further description of these terms, including "customers."